usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-2/Developing the Solicitation.md

 ---
-## 7 Strategies for Evaluating the Ethical and Legal Impact of Implementing AI in Federal Agencies
+## Seven strategies for evaluating the ethical and legal impact of implementing AI in federal agencies

 As federal agencies harness the transformative potential of Artificial Intelligence (AI) to enhance their operations, addressing the ethical and legal implications associated with acquiring and deploying AI technologies naturally takes center stage.
 Long before the robots rise-up and enslave humanity, we will need to address some more near-term risks and concerns.
 Agencies must ensure that AI solutions are ethically sound and legally compliant in order to maintain public trust, adhere to regulatory standards, and to achieve strategic objectives.
 Here’s a guide to help federal agencies assess the ethical and legal implications of acquiring AI.